Dead Cells: The Queen and the Sea

 The Queen and the Sea downloadable content adds three additional levels to the game, as well as an alternative ending.
 The Prisoner finds a letter inviting them to a meeting in the sewers beneath the prison.
 When the Prisoner arrives, they meet an aquatic creature called the Fisherman, who offers them a way to escape the island through the kingdom's lighthouse.
 After the Prisoner finds the Lighthouse Key and meets the Fisherman again at the King's castle, the latter uses his boat to take the Prisoner to the lighthouse.
-Inside, the Prisoner accidentally knocks over a flaming chandelier, alerting three hostile warriors named Calliope, Euterpe, and Kleio.
+Inside, the Prisoner accidentally knocks over a flaming chandelier, alerting three hostile warriors named Calliope, Euterpe, and Kleio, who are the servants of the island's Queen.
 The three chase the Prisoner to the top of the now-burning lighthouse, where the Prisoner defeats them in combat.
-The Prisoner enters the upper chambers of the lighthouse to light its beacon, but the island's Queen reveals herself and challenges them to a duel.
-The Prisoner defeats the Queen before throwing her off the lighthouse's balcony, causing a catastrophic explosion that activates the structure's beacon.
+The Prisoner enters the upper chambers of the lighthouse to light its beacon, but the Queen reveals herself and challenges them to a duel.
+The Prisoner defeats the Queen before throwing her off the lighthouse's balcony, causing an explosion that activates the structure's beacon.
 The Prisoner uses the beacon to attract a ship passing by the island.